 Mezzo-soprano Zoie Reams has been lauded by Opera News for her “velvety mezzo” and for how she “phrase[s] with elegance and articulate[s] coloratura nimbly.”

-In the 2019-20 season, Ms. Reams sings Maddalena in Rigoletto at both Houston Grand Opera and Opera San Antonio.
-She also sings Jan Arnold in Talbot’s Everest and Georgia Davenport in the world premiere of Shore’s Freedom Ride with Chicago Opera Theater.
-In addition, she performs the title role in the world premiere of Damien Sneed’s Marian’s Song with HGOco, and returns to Des Moines Metro Opera to sing the Beggar Woman in Sweeney Todd and Juno in Rameau’s Platée.
-On the concert stage, she performs Messiah with Washington National Cathedral.
+In the 2019-2020 season, Ms. Reams sang Maddalena in Rigoletto at Houston Grand Opera, as well as Jan Arnold in Joby Talbot’s Everest and Georgia Davenport in the world premiere of Dan Shore’s Freedom Ride at Chicago Opera Theater.
+In addition, she performed the title role in the world premiere of Damien Sneed’s Marian’s Song at HGOco, and returned to Des Moines Metro Opera as the Beggar Woman in Sweeney Todd and Juno in Rameau’s Platée.
+On the concert stage, she performed Handel’s Messiah with the Washington National Cathedral Choir and Baroque Orchestra.

 Ms. Reams’ awards include second place at Houston Grand Opera’s Eleanor McCollum Competition (2016), first place winner of the Emerging Artist division of the Classical Singer Competition (2015), and second place winner of the Gulf Coast Region of the Metropolitan Opera National Council Auditions (2016).
 She holds a Master of Music degree from Louisiana State University, where she sang Isabella in L’italiana in Algeri, Dido in Dido and Aeneas, Katisha in The Mikado, and Béatrice in Béatrice et Bénédict.
 She earned her Bachelor of Music at Lawrence University.